Relative Error Bound Analysis for Nuclear Norm Regularized Matrix Completion: Introduction

 \section{Introduction}

-Matrix completion is concerned with the problem of recovering an unknown matrix from a small fraction of its entries~\citep{Candes:MC:2010}.
-Recently, the problem of low-rank matrix completion has received significant interest due to theoretical advances~\citep{Candes:MC:2009,MC:Keshavan}, as well as its applicability to a wide field of real problems, including collaborative filtering~\citep{Goldberg:1992:UCF}, sensor networks~\citep{Biswas:2006:SPB}, computer vision~\citep{NIPS2011_4419}, and machine learning~\citep{ICML2011Jalali}.
+Matrix completion is concerned with the problem of recovering an unknown matrix from a small fraction of its entries \citep{Candes:MC:2010}.
+Recently, the problem of low-rank matrix completion has received a great deal of interests due to the theoretical advances \citep{Candes:MC:2009,MC:Keshavan}, as well as its application to a wide range of real-world problems, including collaborative filtering \citep{Goldberg:1992:UCF}, sensor networks \citep{Biswas:2006:SPB}, computer vision \citep{NIPS2011_4419}, and machine learning \citep{ICML2011Jalali}.

 Let $A$ be an unknown matrix of size $m\times n$, and without loss of generality, we assume $m \leq n$.
 The information available about $A$ is a sampled set of entries $A_{ij}$, $(i,j) \in \Omega$, where $\Omega$ is a subset of the complete set of entries $[m] \times [n]$.
 Our goal is to recover $A$ as precisely as possible.
-In a seminal work, \citet{Candes:MC:2009} assume $A$ is low-rank, and pose the following nuclear norm minimization problem
+In a seminal work, \citet{Candes:MC:2009} assume that $A$ is low-rank, and propose to recover $A$ from the observed entries in $\Omega$ by solving the following nuclear norm minimization problem

-Under the incoherence condition, \citet{Candes:MC:2009} show that with a high probability the solution to (\ref{eqn:first}) yields exact reconstruction of $A$, provided that a sufficiently large number of entries are observed randomly.
-Although the optimization problem in (\ref{eqn:first}) is convex and can be formulated as a semi-definite program~\citep{Rank:Mini}, it is computationally expensive due to the large polynomial dependence on $m$ and $n$.
-In the case of full-rank matrix completion, a similar nuclear norm minimization problem has been proposed.
-Suppose $A=Z+N$, where $Z$ is the low-rank matrix that we want to recover, and $N$ is the residual matrix. \citet{MC:Noise:Candes} introduce the following problem
+Under the incoherence condition, they prove that with a high probability the solution to (\ref{eqn:first}) yields a perfect reconstruction of $A$, provided that a sufficiently large number of entries are observed randomly.
+When $A$ is of full rank, a similar nuclear norm minimization problem has been proposed.
+Suppose $A=Z+N$, where $Z$ is a low-rank matrix to recover, and $N$ is the residual matrix. \citet{MC:Noise:Candes} introduce the following problem for recovering $A$